engeir/slides/content/2022-08-10-boulder-visit.md

 We see that aerosol tend to spread to the winter hemisphere, but that after a couple of years it is mostly gone.

+Why do we care?
+Volcanoes in different hemispheres warm differently, but the temperature may still revert to equilibrium in similar ways, i.e., they have similar tails.

 --